atwellpub/jakob-lorber-discord-bot/README.md

 ```

-Update `token` with bot access token.

 # More details

-This bot can only serve one Discord Network at a time.
+This bot server can only serve one Discord Network + #channel combination at a time.